ycrc/r-novice-gapminder/_episodes/07-control-flow.md

 > > ~~~
 > > {: .language-r}
 > >
 > > **Step 3**: The exercise only wants the output printed if the average life expectancy is less than 50 or greater than 50.
-So we need to add an `if()` condition before printing.
 > > So we need to add an `if()` condition before printing, which evaluates whether the calculated average life expectancy is above or below a threshold, and print an output conditional on the result.
 > > We need to amend (3) from above:
 > >